D'Arenberg - McLaren Vale The Dead Arm 2017

 Wine rated (2019 guide) 94/100

-A very dry but mild growing season, with many cool nights, produced a Syrah with good intensity and great finesse.
-Bright blackberry is torn apart by red licorice and fennel seed spices, as well as notes of dried rose at the top.
-Mineralized and earthy tannins, abundant but fine, give it structure and length.
+A very dry but mild growing season, with many cool nights, produced a vibrant Syrah with good intensity and great finesse.
+Vibrant blackberry is accented by notes of red licorice and fennel seeds, along with hints of dried rose on the nose.
+The mineral-driven, earthy tannins—abundant yet refined—lend structure and length.
 For now, it carries its alcohol very well—very promising.
 Harvested from March 6 to April 8.

 Robert Parker - Wine Advocate

-The 2017 The Dead Arm Shiraz from d'Arenberg is a tight and rigid wine on the nose, but it is nonetheless wonderfully dense and concentrated on the palate.
-Notes of charred wood complement the plums, raspberries, and black olives in this full-bodied wine.
+The 2017 The Dead Arm Shiraz from d'Arenberg is a tight and austere wine on the nose, but it is nonetheless remarkably dense and concentrated on the palate.
+Notes of charred wood mingle with plums, raspberries, and black olives in this full-bodied wine.
 With its current wild character, it seems to require decanting or several years of rest in a cool cellar.
-Aeration brought out the purple raspberries and softened the considerable tannins, making me optimistic about its future development.
+Aeration brought out the purple raspberries and softened the substantial tannins, which makes me optimistic about its future development.

 Wine Spectator